aquasecurity/trivy-action/README.md

 #### Docker Hub registry
 Docker Hub needs `TRIVY_USERNAME` and `TRIVY_PASSWORD`.
-You don't need to set ENV vars when download from public repository.
+You don't need to set ENV vars when downloading from a public repository.
 ```yaml
 name: build
 on: